 Fin Deserved Better

-It’s been a long time since I bought this game – too long, in fact.
-My computer couldn’t run this because I was (and still am) a broke student who just needed to be able to complete my assignments.
-So when it finally shut down for good, I was lucky I had gone ahead and built a PC before its demise.
 If you played Ozmafia! and didn’t enjoy it, fear not.
 Though the two games share the same writer, Steam Prison is nothing like it.
-The writing is much better, the characters are interesting, the world is bleak but fascinating, the heroine isn’t awful and there is no NTR!
+The writing is (IMO) much better, the characters are interesting, the world is bleak but fascinating, the heroine isn’t awful and there’s no NTR!
 Had I not known who the writer was, I never would have thought it was in any way related to Ozmafia!
 This is the Ashen Hawk of the Psychedelica series: it fixes its mistakes and delivers a much better product.
 And I’m really glad to see how far the writer has come.
 However, there are content warnings that might deter some players.
 It also has its own flaws and some disappointing routes but I enjoyed it far more than I’d expected.

 Cyrus Tistella is well-meaning and ambitious, and she excels in swordsmanship.
 However, she suffers from a lack of knowledge that her own government has not only withheld from her, but has downright banned her from learning.
 Namely, romance and intimacy.
 Even though she’s engaged to someone, she doesn’t know what exactly that entails.
 In fact she’d rather not marry at all considering she will have to throw away her career to have a family.
 Unfortunately, the game does like to highlight this lack of knowledge in some routes more than others, leading to either uncomfortable scenes (Eltcreed constantly creeping on her or Adage treating her like a child due to their age gap and naivety) or funny ones (Ulrik and her both struggling to understand their feelings for each other and their awkward approach to romance).
 Sometimes a character would mention how they thought she might be in love with someone, and that same day she’d start having breakdowns because apparently they were right all along and she never realized it until they said anything.
 M’kay.

 System: While there’s no skip-to-next-choice option, you can return to a previous choice if you mess up.
-In Ozmafia! the heroine couldn’t make up her mind about a love interest and would ho around.
-Rather than butcher the game with NTR, Steam Prison presents an alternate ending for each character in the event that Cyrus doesn’t get an ending with the guy on her route.
+In Ozmafia! the heroine couldn’t make up her mind about a love interest and would mess around with someone else.
+I learned I wasn’t a fan of NTR that game lol.
+Steam Prison, however, presents an alternate ending for each character in the event that Cyrus doesn’t get one with the guy on her route.
 It felt natural, especially considering that her next option was someone who had a connection to the route.
-For instance, if Cyrus and Eltcreed didn’t get an ending, it would be implied that she and Ulrik would later end up together.
-It was subtle but effective and I’m so relieved that NTR was booted out of the equation.
 Aside from that mechanic, this is your standard otome system.
 If you want to achieve a 100%, you must play every single ending.
 Bad endings sometimes provide CGs.

-Localization: One scene that stood out to me in particular was when Ulrik and Cyrus decided to drop honorifics with each other.
+Localization: Steam Prison is a great localization.
+One scene that stood out to me in particular was when Ulrik and Cyrus decided to drop honorifics with each other.
+They acknowledge that they’re getting closer to each other and that they’re happy about it, and slowly the first name basis is drawn into the mix.
 When it comes to localization, you’re not simply translating the text.
 You’re presenting the material to an audience for them to both understand and enjoy.
-I’ve had many people in the past DM me on twitter regarding things they’ve seen play out in otoge that they don’t understand – like obligatory chocolates, Christmas being a dating event, guys giving girls their school uniform buttons at graduation and so on.
-But Steam Prison goes beyond that to explain the significance of this scene without beating you over the head.
-Ulrik and her acknowledge that they’re getting closer to each other and that they’re happy about it, and slowly the first name basis is drawn into the mix.
-It’s a clever translation and I was thoroughly impressed.
+It explained the significance of this scene without beating you over the head and I was really impressed.

-Music: as really good!
+Music: Was really good!
 Eltcreed’s theme song had a very saucy vibe and the battle theme was energetic and frenetic.

 Eltcreepo: is an eccentric man who loves his women as much as he loves his pasta.
 He can be ruthless, cunning and even revert to a blushing school girl.
 Sadly, he just felt like a major creeper when he was pursuing Cyrus.
 I can see the appeal of his character but I just didn’t like him as a love interest.
 He was leagues more entertaining as her friend and as Ulrik’s guardian.

 Ulrik: is my absolute favorite of the cast.
 He’s rude and snippy and sweets lure him in like moths to a flame.
-His route was so refreshing and cute and it was the most fun.
+His route was refreshing and cute.
 Watching tsunderes freak out all the time is my drug so I was more than happy to see him bumble about.
 My man also loves books so of course he’s the best.

-Adage: Is a doctor who loves cleaning and has severe daddy issues.
+Adage: Is a doctor who loves to clean (almost as much as Captain Levi) and has severe daddy issues.
 I didn’t like how he talked to Cyrus at all.
-He was so bossy and rude and I like kuuderes!!
+He was bossy and rude — and I usually like kuuderes!!
 Adage was insufferable, personally.
 But hey, he may not be for you.

-Ines: Is your average shojo heroine who doesn’t realize their feelings until the worst possible moment and is dumber than a rock.
-I really enjoyed his route though despite how Cyrus just turned into a lovesick puppy out of nowhere.
+Ines: Is your average shojo heroine who doesn’t realize their feelings until the worst possible moment.
+I really enjoyed his route despite how Cyrus turned into a lovesick puppy out of nowhere.
 Dude was really wholesome.

 Yune: His whole route is crack.
 I’m not sure how the writers came up with it but well it’s a thing now.
-I was really looking forward to it but damn it was kind of disappointing.
+I was really looking forward to it but his endings were kind of disappointing.
 As a character he’s really interesting, especially considering the dude’s morals aren’t all there.
 He eventually learns to be a better person though but I wish we’d gotten an actual kiss CG not some half-assed “put his face near hers” cop out.
-I also did not believe that Cyrus liked him back.
+I also never bought the fact that that Cyrus supposedly liked him back.
 So much of his route was just one big WUT.
 But that’s where fan-fiction comes in I guess.